Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 ================   ===========================

-If you’re not sure how to connect to your CCM developer kit using a serial terminal you can view the  Setting up a :ref:`serial terminal on your PC section for more details <Getting the CCM module online>`.
+If you’re not sure how to connect to your CCM developer kit using a serial terminal you can view the  Setting up a :ref:`serial terminal on your PC section for more details <Getting the CCM Connected to Your AWS Account>`.
 Once you open the serial terminal, type:

 ::